manasthakur/learn-vim/modules/module6.md

 ### Neovim
 [Neovim](https://neovim.io/) is a fork of Vim that has gained huge popularity recently.
-It is community-drive, more feature-rich, and claims to have a cleaner code-base.
+It is community-driven, more feature-rich, and claims to have a cleaner code-base.

 Many plugins have been created specifically for Neovim, and many others have